imobest/ToDo/README.md

 # TO DO Application
-Learning Vue.js with Pro Vue.js 2 by Adam Freeman
+Learning Vue.js with Pro Vue.js 2 by Adam Freeman.
 One of the first projects.
 A little bit updated by myself.

 ## Project setup